decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // Warning: (ae-missing-release-tag) "wasEntityClicked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export const wasEntityClicked: (entity: Entity, actionButton: ActionButton) => boolean;

+// Warning: (ae-missing-release-tag) "wasEntityClickedGenerator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export function wasEntityClicked(entity: Entity, actionButton: ActionButton): boolean;
+export function wasEntityClickedGenerator(engine: IEngine): (entity: Entity, actionButton: ActionButton) => boolean;

 // Warnings were encountered during analysis:
 //